 While the site name specifies Peoplefinders, this process also opts you out of Public Records Now, which is owned by the same company.

-Search for your listing on Radaris, then click the arrow next to the "Background Check & Contact Info" button on the right side of the page and select Control Information from the drop-down.
+Search for your listing on Radaris, select your listing, then click the arrow next to the "Background Check & Contact Info" button on the right side of the page and select Control Information from the drop-down.
 You'll need to create an account (you need to provide is your email address and cellphone number to verify your account.
 Click on View My Account and you can make your account private or delete your information.

 Search for your listing on Spokeo, then copy and paste the listing URL and your email address into Spokeo's opt-out form.
 You'll receive an email with a link you need to click to confirm your opt-out.